gboigwe/CircleShare/README.md

 ## 🏗️ Architecture

 ### Smart Contracts
-- **Clarity Smart Contracts**: Built on Stacks Bitcoin L2
+- **Solidity Smart Contracts**: Built on Base L2 (Ethereum Layer 2)
-- **expensess-factori**: Creates and manages circles of sharing
+- **ExpenseFactory.sol**: Creates and manages circles of sharing
-- **groups-treasuri**: Handles contribution tracking, sharing, and settlements
+- **GroupTreasury.sol**: Handles contribution tracking, sharing, and settlements
-- Built with Clarity for decidability, safety, and readability on Bitcoin L2
+- Built with Solidity ^0.8.20 and OpenZeppelin contracts for maximum security on Base L2

 ### Frontend
 - **Next.js 15** with React 19 for modern, fast interactions